joaobecker/capstone_bank_marketing/README.md

 ### Results
   - After running three different machine learning models, logistic regression, random forest and gradient boosting classifier, random forest model was the one that obtained the best results.
   - The random forest model can predict the customers that are not going to subscribe with a 99% accuracy and predict 95% of all the potential subscribers in the dataset, while having an AUC of 93.06%.
+  - The bank will improve efficiency and effectivity as it will need to contact only 30% of the entire list to obtain the same amount of subscribers, freeing 2068.5 hours from the sales department, saving the bank 28,339 Euros.
+In addition, the bank can increase the number of subscribers by creating a more enticing marketing campaign to those who are less likely not to subscribe.

 ### Project Findings -